Blockchain-Insight/helm-charts/full-node/Readme.md

 - daemonName: The name of the daemon.
 - daemonHome: The home directory for the daemon.
 - repoHome: The home directory for the repository.

-*If pruningOption is set, all the following pruning values must also be given*
-* If pruningOption not set, use default values.
-What are the default values*
+*If pruningOption is set, all the following pruning values must also be given.
+If pruningOption not set, use default values.*

 - pruningOption: The pruning option for the blockchain data.
 - pruningKeepRecent, pruningKeepEvery, and pruningInterval: Pruning values when custom pruning is enabled.

- * If STATE_SYNC is true, only then the following state sync values are required.*
+*If STATE_SYNC is true, only then the following state sync values are required.*

 - stateSync: Whether to enable state sync.
 - stateSyncRpc: RPC URL for state sync.
 - stateSyncPeer: State sync peer URL.